Jobs and Regional Growth Fund success stories

-JBS, one of Australia’s largest meat processors and exporters, has created a targeted employment program to hire displaced meat workers affected by the closures of other meat processing facilities in Queensland.
+JBS, one of Australia’s largest meat processors and exporters, created a targeted employment program to hire displaced meat workers affected by the closures of other meat processing facilities in Queensland.

-JBS, who already employs over 5,500 people in its Queensland operations, has offered employment to displaced meat workers from the Ipswich region thanks to assistance from the Jobs and Regional Growth Fund.
+JBS, who already employs over 5,500 people in its Queensland operations, offered employment to displaced meat workers from the Ipswich region thanks to assistance from the Jobs and Regional Growth Fund.